 A person seeking a divorce in Utah may file for divorce if one or more of the following residency requirements is met:

-- You or your spouse must have resided in the Utah county in which the divorce is being filed for 3 months prior to filing for divorce;
+- You or your spouse must have resided in Utah for 3 months before filing for divorce.

-- If there are minor children, either you or your spouse must have resided in Utah with the children for 6 months prior to filing for divorce.
+- If there are minor children, you or your spouse must have resided in Utah with the children for 6 months before filing for divorce.